benbrastmckie/.config/README.md

 # .config

 NOTE: If you discover any errors in these instructions, please feel free to submit a PR or open an issue so that I can improve these notes, making it easier for others in the future.
+If you use Windows and are interested in troubleshooting the installation process, feel free to open an issue if one does not exist already.

 ## A complete configuration for writing LaTeX documents with [NeoVim](https://neovim.io).